Raf coffee: History

-Raf coffee appeared in 1996-1997 as a result of experiments in the Moscow coffeehouse "Coffee Bean".
-One of their regular customers, Raphael Timerbaev, asked the barista to serve him something new.
+Raf coffee appeared in 1996–1997 as a result of experiments in the Moscow coffeehouse "Coffee Bean".
+One of their regular customers, Rafael Timerbaev, asked the barista to serve him something new.
 As a result of the experimentations of three baristas (Gleb Neveikin, Artem Berestov and Galina Samokhina), a new beverage was created, originally named "coffee for Raf".
 Later, visitors began to ask for "the same coffee as Raf", and gradually the name was shortened to "Raf coffee" or simply "Raf".
 After a while, this coffee drink became popular in all coffeehouses throughout Russia.
 It is considered a very popular coffee drink in Moscow.
-By 2018, raf coffee has spread beyond the borders of Russia - coffeehouses in Ukraine, Kyrgyzstan, Kazakhstan, Moldova and Belarus also prepare it.
-Outside the CIS, raf coffee is practically unknown, although according to some sources, this drink is also made in some Czech coffeehouses, in Israel, Cyprus, Romania, Azerbaijan and in Indonesia.
+By 2018, raf coffee has spread beyond the borders of Russia – coffeehouses in Ukraine, Kyrgyzstan, Kazakhstan, Moldova and Belarus also prepare it.
+Outside the CIS, raf coffee is practically unknown, although according to some sources, this drink is also made in some Czech coffeehouses.

 Some Russian coffee experts criticize raf coffee for the fact that the taste of cream and vanilla sugar practically drowns out the aroma of espresso, however, they admit that this coffee drink is one of the few coffee innovations originally from Russia.
 In addition, the very fact of the popularity of a rather sweet drink is indicated by them as a characteristic feature of Russian coffee culture.